-Stories engage more cognitive functions than facts and statistics: emotional reactions, mental imagery, beliefs, and even evaluations, according to a 2000 study in the Journal of Personality and Social Psychology.
+Listening to a story engages more cognitive functions than hearing facts and stats, including emotional reactions, mental imagery, beliefs, and even evaluations, according to a 2000 study in the Journal of Personality and Social Psychology.

-Sure, you might be writing a blog post here, a LinkedIn update there.
+Maybe you've never thought about your story.
+Maybe you write a blog post here, a LinkedIn update there.
 But when you are on the spot, in real time, are you able to recite an elevator story about yourself?
 (Similar to an “elevator pitch,” an elevator story should be concise enough to tell on an elevator ride.)

 This is not about abandoning the idea of a personal brand.
-But rather, to start cultivating your personal brand by telling the right stories about yourself to the right people, at the right time.
+But rather, to shape your personal brand with the right stories about yourself to the right people, at the right time.

 But if you want to grab and hold people’s attention, if you want to thoughtfully promote yourself without coming off as showy, if you want to dazzle and amaze the people around you, you can use Kindra Smith’s storytelling framework from “Stories that Stick.”